DivanDesign/EvolutionCMS.snippets.ddSendFeedback/README.md

 #### General

 * `result_titleSuccess`
-	* Desctription: The title that will be returned if the letter sending is successful (the `title` field of the returned JSON).
+	* Description: The title that will be returned if the letter sending is successful (the `title` field of the returned JSON).
 	* Valid values: `string`
 	* Default value: `'Message sent successfully'`

 * `result_titleFail`
-	* Desctription: The title that will be returned if the letter sending is failed somehow (the `title` field of the returned JSON).
+	* Description: The title that will be returned if the letter sending is failed somehow (the `title` field of the returned JSON).
 	* Valid values: `string`
 	* Default value: `'Unexpected error =('`

 * `result_messageSuccess`
-	* Desctription: The message that will be returned if the letter sending is successful (the `message` field of the returned JSON).
+	* Description: The message that will be returned if the letter sending is successful (the `message` field of the returned JSON).
 	* Valid values: `string`
 	* Default value: `'We will contact you later.'`

 * `result_messageFail`
-	* Desctription: The message that will be returned if the letter sending is failed somehow (the `message` field of the returned JSON).
+	* Description: The message that will be returned if the letter sending is failed somehow (the `message` field of the returned JSON).
 	* Valid values: `string`
 	* Default value: `'Something happened while sending the message.<br />Please try again later.'`